Plaza del Congreso: Kilometre Zero Monument

 Argentina marks Kilometre Zero with a monolith in this park.
 The work of the brothers Máximo and José Fioravanti, the structure was placed on the north side of Plaza Lorea on October 2, 1935; it was moved to its present location on May 18, 1944.
 An image of Our Lady of Luján (honored on the monolith as "the patron saint of the national road network") appears on the monolith's north face, a relief map of Argentina is on the south face, plaques in honor of José de San Martín are west, and on its eastern side, the date of the decree and the name of the relevant authorities.

 Monument to Mariano Moreno

 The monument to Mariano Moreno is in Plaza Mariano Moreno.
 It opened on 1 October 1910.
 The statue was created by Miguel Blay y Fábregas (1866 – 1936).

 Mariano Moreno (1778 – 1811) was a lawyer, journalist and politician who played a decisive role in the May Revolution that led to the declaration of independence of Argentina from Spain.
 Moreno was a secretary in the First Junta that replaced the viceroy of Spain.
-He suppressed the uprising of Santiago de Liniers in Córdoba (whom he had executed later), and organized the liberating expedition to Alto Perú.
+He suppressed the uprising of Santiago de Liniers in Córdoba (whom he had executed later), and organized the liberating expedition to Upper Peru.
 He was then removed from office by Cornelio Saavedra.